Markets Right Now: US stocks open slightly higher - Business - NZ Herald News

 9:35 a.m.

-Stocks are opening slightly higher in quiet trading on Wall Street as traders return from the Christmas holiday weekend.
+Stocks are opening slightly higher on Wall Street as the market claws back some of the ground it lost a day earlier.

-Drugmaker Biogen rose 2 percent early Tuesday after regulators approved the company's drug to treat a rare genetic disorder called spinal muscular atrophy.

-Materials makers were also rising in early trading.
-Copper mining company Freeport-McMoRan climbed 2 percent.
+Materials and consumer-focused stocks were among the biggest winners in early trading Thursday.
+Newmont Mining jumped 3 percent and toy maker Hasbro climbed 1 percent.

-Bond prices fell.
-The yield on the 10-year Treasury note rose to 2.57 percent.
+Bond prices rose.
+The yield on the 10-year Treasury note fell to 2.49 percent.

 This story has been automatically published from the Associated Press wire which uses US spellings